meetulr/Recurrence-Plan/README.md

             - Now, all the previous instances would have a different `RecurrenceRule` than the current and future ones.

   What I'm suggesting here is that when the user changes the rrule and hits "save", this and the future instances will be affected.
-  *Note here that we're not creating a new TrueRecurringEvent document, just updating the existing one.*
+  *Note here that we're not creating a new `BaseRecurringEvent` document, just updating the existing one.*

 #### Deleting recurring events
 1. #### *Deleting this instance only:*